 Sample Facebook post on Governor Inslee’s page

-I support returning the lower Snake River to a free flowing river by telling the Army Corps of Engineers to bulldoze through the earthen portion of the four lower Snake River Dams, starting in 2018, in order to help our Orcas recover from the brink of extinction by making salmon readily available!
+I support returning the lower Snake River to a free flowing river by telling the Army Corps of Engineers to bulldoze through the earthen portion of the four lower Snake River Dams, starting this year, in order to help our Orcas recover from the brink of extinction by making salmon readily available!
 Chinook salmon need access to historic spawning and rearing habitats.
 The past 30 years of costly band-aid efforts and promises of recovery have failed both fish and Orcas.
 The time to act is now!

 Sample Facebook post on your own profile